Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models

 The EnKF likelihood has been successfully used in several examples and applications \citep[e.g.,][]{Mitc:Hout:00,Stro:Stei:Lesh:10,Frei:Kuns:12,Stroud2016}.
-For linear SSMs, the true forecast distribution and likelihood are both exactly Gaussian, and so the EnKF likelihood converges to the true likelihood as $N \rightarrow \infty$ (assuming no localization for $\widehat{\bfSigma}_{t|t-1}$).
+For linear SSMs, the true forecast distribution and likelihood are both exactly Gaussian, and so the EnKF likelihood converges to the true likelihood as $N \rightarrow \infty$, assuming no localization for $\widehat{\bfSigma}_{t|t-1}$.
 For finite $N$, in contrast to the PF likelihood, the EnKF likelihood is a biased estimator of the true likelihood, and thus does not lead to exact approximate inference.
 Special care should be taken regarding parameters influenced by tapering, as, for example, a spatial-scale parameter in the innovation covariance $\bQ_t$ might be overestimated to compensate for an overly restrictive taper in the forecast covariance $\widehat{\bfSigma}_{t|t-1}$ (see Section \ref{sec:tapering}).
 The estimated parameter is then useful for running an EnKF with the same taper settings, but it might not be the ``true'' spatial scale of the innovation covariance in the model \eqref{eq:transmodel}--\eqref{eq:paramodel}.
-However, more importantly, the variance of the EnKF (log)likelihood can be relatively small even in high dimensions, as long as a good (regularized) estimator $\widehat{\bfSigma}_{t|t-1}$ can be found.
-This can be viewed as a manifestation of the well-known trade-off between bias and variance that is central to statistical learning with ``big'' data \citep[e.g.,][]{Hastie2009}.